Planting in water is different because a pond has different depths of water. Each depth of water grows different types of water plant.

 - the correct depth of water for each plant type is vital

-- use aquatic compost
+- use aquatic compost - a clay that does not float

 - use mesh baskets with holes in the base and sides